Call of Duty 4: Modern Warfare: Marketing and release

-Call of Duty 4: Modern Warfare was released for consoles and Windows in North America on November 5, 2007, in Australia on November 7, 2007, and in Europe on November 9, 2007.
-The Mac OS X version of the game was developed by Aspyr and released on September 26, 2008.
-It was released on the Mac App Store on January 16, 2011.
-It was rated 15 by the BBFC, M for Mature by the ESRB, MA 15+ by the OFLC, 16+ by the PEGI, and 18 by the USK.
-The Wii port of the game, titled Call of Duty: Modern Warfare – Reflex Edition, was developed by Treyarch and released on November 10, 2009, alongside Call of Duty: Modern Warfare 2 and Call of Duty: Modern Warfare: Mobilized.
+Call of Duty 4: Modern Warfare was released for Microsoft Windows, PlayStation 3, and Xbox 360 in North America on November 5, 2007, in Australia on November 7, and in Europe on November 9.
+Activision also released a Limited Collector's Edition for Xbox 360 and Windows.
+The Xbox 360 version included a hardcover art book and a bonus DVD about the SAS and the game's development, while the Windows version included a digital copy of the official strategy guide.
+A Mac OS X version, ported by Aspyr, was released in 2008.
+A Wii port, Call of Duty: Modern Warfare – Reflex Edition, was developed by Treyarch and released on November 10, 2009, alongside Call of Duty: Modern Warfare 2.